Your basket is empty.

 One thing knitters understand is the difference between knits that are October-warm and January-warm.
-With its two super cozy yarns and its double-layer hemmed cuff, there’s no question that Tayler Harris’s new Purl-Side Hat is the latter, a true depths-of-winter knit!
+With its two super cozy yarns and its double-layer hemmed cuff, there’s no question that Tayler Harris’s new Purl-Side Hat pattern is the latter, a true depths-of-winter knit!

 Tayler starts this pattern with a provisional cast on that you later join to your working stitches for a hemmed cuff.
 From cast on to crown decreases, you work the entire hat in reverse stockinette, giving the surface of the fabric that wonderful purl-bump texture.